 Toxic substances are all around us.
-Even in products and materials that are considered to be safe, many of them still contain chemicals and hazardous substances to a certain degree.
-But what happens when a severe injury occurs because of these toxic substances?
+Even products and materials thought to be safe may contain chemicals and substances that can be hazardous.
+What happens when a severe injury occurs because of these toxic substances?
 To help you get a better understanding, let’s look into the basics surrounding toxic tort litigation.

-While the name may sound a little bizarre, the definition of a toxic tort is actually pretty simple.
-A toxic tort is a legal claim that is associated with exposure to toxic substances.
-Individuals who have been exposed to and injured by dangerous substances such as chemicals, pesticides, or pharmaceutical drugs have the opportunity to file toxic tort legal claims.
+The definition of a toxic tort is pretty simple.
+A toxic tort is a legal claim that arises from exposure to toxic substances.
+Individuals who have been exposed to and injured by dangerous substances such as chemicals, pesticides, or pharmaceutical drugs may have toxic tort legal claims.

 You may be wondering – if these types of substances are so dangerous, then how is it possible for so many individuals to be exposed to them?
-With all of the technological advances that have been made in today’s society, from the ways our food is grown to the medicines we take on a regular basis, we are constantly being exposed to new products, substances, and chemicals.
-Unfortunately, these are the exact things that can sometimes make us sick.
-Even when new products have been tested for their safety, the possibility of problems or side effects almost always exist.
-In other instances, these dangerous substances accidentally leak into the groundwater or air.
+With all of the technological advances in today’s society, from the ways our food is grown to the household or personal health products we use to the medicines we take, we are constantly exposed to substances and chemicals.
+Unfortunately, this exposure can sometimes make us sick.
+Even when new products have been tested for safety, the possibility of problems, illness, or side effects exists.
+Sometimes, exposure to a dangerous substance occurs when a dangerous substance accidentally leaks into the ground, groundwater, or air.

-The majority of toxic tort injuries occur through one of the following methods:
+The majority of toxic tort injuries occur through one of the following avenues:

-First, it must be possible to prove causation.
-Since exposure to dangerous substances typically happens unintentionally, it can be difficult to trace the exact source of the chemical that caused the injury.
-Additionally, since many side effects and injuries do not manifest until years after the initial exposure, coming up with strong evidence becomes more difficult.
+First, it must be proved that exposure to a dangerous substance caused the injury.
+Because exposure to dangerous substances typically happens unintentionally, it can be difficult to identify the chemical or product that caused the injury or the source of the chemical or product.
+Tracing the injury to a specific product, substance, or exposure can be difficult because many side effects and injuries do not manifest until years after the initial exposure.
 Individuals encounter many substances throughout the years, so it can be challenging to trace an injury back to a specific substance.

-Another special issue that requires professional assistance from a toxic tort attorney is determining who the personal injury lawsuit should be filed against.
-If a patient develops a serious health issue after taking a pharmaceutical drug, is it possible to determine exactly who manufactured the medication?
-If an industrial worker was exposed to asbestos several times throughout his or her career, how can you determine which employer should be held accountable?
+Another special issue that requires professional assistance from a toxic tort attorney is determining who should be sued in the personal injury lawsuit.
+If a patient develops a serious health issue after taking a pharmaceutical drug, how can you determine what company manufactured the medication?
+If an industrial worker was exposed to asbestos at multiple jobs, how can you determine what companies made the asbestos containing products to which the employee was exposed?
 If an individual becomes extremely ill from drinking contaminated water, is it possible to figure out where and how the contaminants were leaked?

-With such complex legal matters, toxic tort cases will typically sue all individuals and organizations that could have any association with the hazardous substance.
-This could include manufacturers, distributors, owners of locations where individuals were exposed, companies/locations in charge of storing the chemicals, and more.
+Toxic tort cases often involve complex legal matters and multiple parties.
+That’s why attorneys litigating such cases typically sue all individuals and organizations that could have any association with the hazardous substance.
+This could include manufacturers, distributors, owners of locations where individuals were exposed to dangerous products or where dangerous products or chemicals were stored, companies in charge of storing the chemicals, and more.

-If exposure to harmful substances or chemicals have cause severe injuries to you or a loved one, contact the experienced toxic tort attorneys at Ross Feller Casey for a free evaluation.
+If exposure to harmful substances or chemicals has caused severe injuries to you or a loved one, contact the experienced toxic tort attorneys at Ross Feller Casey for a free evaluation.